MichaelMireku/URL-shortener-web-service/README.md

 # URL Shortener Web Service

-A simple, robust, and scalable URL shortener web service built with Python, Flask, and Redis, including a basic web frontend.
+A robust, and scalable URL shortener web service built with Python, Flask, and Redis, including a basic web frontend.

 ## Description